+- Metaphysical poetry refers to a type of very intellectual poetry that was common in the 17th century - John Donne, George Herbert, Thomas Carew and Andrew Marvell - They talked a lot about emotion and compare things of earth with things of haven - They talked about love, religion and political things

+Andrew Marvell

+- An English metaphysical poet

+- A member of parliament so he was a Politician

+- He influent society

+A Garden, written after the Civil War- Andrew Marvell

-See how flowers, as at parade, aa
+1 See how flowers, as at parade, A flowers Milita ary imagery

-Under their colours stand display'd: bb Military
+2 Under their colours stand display'd A

-Each regiment in order grows,
+3 Each regiment in order grows, B

-That of the tulip, pink, and rose.
-Stars
+4 That of the tulip, pink, and rose .
+B

+5 But when the vigilant patrol Stars

-Of stars walks round about the pole,
+6 Of stars walks round about the pole,

-Their leaves, that to the stalks are curl'd, flowers
+7 Their leaves, that to the stalks are curl'd, flowers

-Seem to their staves the ensigns furl'd.
+8 Seem to their staves the ensigns furl'd.

-Then in some flower's beloved hut
+9 Then in some flower's beloved hut

-Each bee, as sentinel, is shut,
+10 Each bee, as sentinel, is shut, bee as Parlian nent, flower as king

-And sleeps so too; but if once stirr'd,
+11 And sleeps so too; but if once stirr'd, stirr'd = stirred = the idea of th row the English civil war to stir something up

-She runs you through, nor asks the word.
+12 She runs you through, nor asks the word.

-O thou, that dear and happy isle, isle means=island thou = you
+13 O thou, that dear and happy isle, O thou = you isle means =British is an island

-The garden of the world erewhile, now
+14 The garden of the world erewhile, erewhile = nov v

-Thou Paradise of the four seas
+15 Thou Paradise of the four seas

-Which heaven planted us to please,
+16 Which heaven planted us to please,

-But, to exclude the world, did guard
+17 But, to exclude the world, did guard

-With wat,ry if not flaming sword; watery
+18 With wat'ry if not flaming sword; wat'ry = water у

-What luckless apple did we taste
+19 What luckless apple did we taste like Eva and Ac lam apple

-To make us mortal and thee waste!
+20 To make us mortal and thee waste! thee= you

-Unhappy!
+21 Unhappy!
 Shall we never more

-That sweet militia restore,
+22 That sweet militia restore,

-When gardens only had their towers,
+23 When gardens only had their towers,

-And all the garrisons were flowers; place for soldiers
+24 And all the garrisons were flowers; garrisons = plac ce for soldiers

-When roses only arms might bear,
+25 When roses only arms might bear,

-And men did rosy garlands wear?
+26 And men did rosy garlands wear? garlands = mak es something out of flower

+- Metaphor: Is comparing one thing with something else - What luckless apple did we taste To make us mortal and thee waste! "a metaphor for why did we allow this civil war to happen?" - but if once stirr'd, She runs you through, nor asks the word.

+"a metaphor of what happened in English civil war and the destruction is brought to English society"

-What was affected of the English civil war?
+❖ What was affected of the English civil war? -Who were the two sides?
+What were the effects of the war on English society?

-Basically this should never happen again, people were shocked people never want to see soldiers walking through middle English again.
+- Basically this should never happen again, people were shocked people never want to see soldiers walking through Middle English again, people never want to see the king beheaded, people never want to see what happened happening again. - From the end of third civil war in 1651 till a time 1669 the glorious revolution the different side the monarch "the king" and the side of parliament workout the differences and they came after the glorious revolution, they create the stability of legacy - England had a terrible civil war in the 17th century after the civil war that caused England to realize that it did not want to have wars or revolution and it caused people to come together to build a stability political economic system that make England the major world power - Other Europeans powers were having wars and revaluations, Britain was gained, building empire, industry, agriculture and becoming strong.